Luiwarang/MechaCar_Statistical_Analysis/README.md

 ## ***OVERVIEW***

-### The purpose of this analysis is to provide AutosRUs with insightful statistical information in order for the manifacturing team to be able to help manage the problems currently being experienced in their newest prototype: MechaCar.
+### The purpose of this analysis is to provide AutosRUs with insightful statistical information in order for the manufacturing team to be able to help manage the problems currently being experienced in their newest prototype: MechaCar.

 ## ***Linear Regression to Predict MPG***
 ![Linear Regression](Resources/MechaCar_Multi_Linear.png)